bash/terminal-unsolicited-reports/readme.md

 The terminal sends a report if and only if the *effective value* of a color changes and continous reporting is enabled for that color.

 Continous reporting always produces OSC color control sequences in *canonical form*.
+The encoding (`C0` / `C1`) matches the last OSC sequence received that enables continuous reporting for this color (even if continuous reporting was already enabled).

 Upon enabling continous reporting, the current value is **not** reported.
 Programs that wish to know the current value send the sequence to enable continous reporting followed by the sequence for a one-time report.
 The reverse order is incorrect and may lead to a race condition.

-It's particularly important that terminals do not generate a report if the *effective value* has not changed to prevent infinite loops between programs setting the color via OSC and the terminal reporting the change.
+Terminals may report a change even if the *effective value* has not changed. \
+Programs that have continuous reporting enabled *and* want to use an OSC sequence to set the color have to be careful to avoid a feedback loop.

 Terminals may choose to bundle up reports (e.g. to avoid reporting multiple changes in quick succession) and deliver them with a short delay.
-If a program has enabled continous reporting for multiple colors it may see the changes in a different order than they actually occured.
+Reports are emitted in the same order that the colors were changed.
+When multiple changes occur in one bundling interval the order is determined by the first change.

 ## Effective Value
 The *effective value* of a color is the value that would be reported by querying the terminal using a one-time query (`?`).